pstumbaugh/TeachersPet_HTML_CSS_JavaScript/README.txt

 Thumbnail transformer service:
+This service takes in an incoming image (URL or image type) as a message (through the "PatQueue" queue) through RabbitMQ.
+    It then transforms it into a thumbnail size (200x200) and sends the new image (saved as "thumbnail.jpg") as a message back through RabbitMQ (in the "thumbnailTransformer" exchange).

 HOW THE SERVICE WORKS:
+(service is in the "SERVICE" folder in this repo)
 1. Once started, the service is always watching "PatQueue" for new messages
 2. Once a message is received from that queue, it is processed (transformed into a thumbnail, if possible) *- If the message is a URL or acceptable picture type, the message will be transformed to a thumbnail